TyphooN-/MQL5-NNFX-Risk_Management_System/README.md

 -Close Limits button to close all limit orders.

--Set TP modifies existing position TP level.
+-Set TP modifies existing position TP level to the price that the TP (Green) line is currently at.

--Set SL modifies existing position SL level.
+-Set SL modifies existing position SL level to the price that the SL (Red) line is currently at.

 -Displays Total P/L, Risk, Total profit at TP, and RR of the positions on the chart.